Greetings and Welcome to Sofia University

-- Registration: Please go to the following link http://www.sofia.edu/academics/schedule/ to select your courses and then email email@example.com to register you for the Spring quarter.
+- Registration: Please Click Here to select your courses and then email firstname.lastname@example.org to register you.
 Please include your full name and program so that he can best assist you.
-Follow the directions in the attached registration information sheet to register for your next quarter courses.
-If you need advising on what you need to take, please contact the appropriate person on the list.

 - Tuition: After you register for your classes, you will be taken to the Business Office section on the Student Portal to pay your tuition.

 - Vaccination: Under the immigration laws of the United States, a foreign national who applies for an immigrant visa abroad, or who seeks to adjust status to a permanent resident while in the United States, is required to receive vaccinations to prevent the following diseases:

 - Any other vaccine - preventable diseases recommended by the Advisory Committee for Immunization Practices

 Please check the website below for more information.

 - Health Insurance : It is highly recommended that you have an active student health insurance throughout your studies in the US.
 Due to the high cost of health care in the United States, going without health insurance can be detrimental to a student if they f all ill or if they are injured in an accident.
 The resources listed below are not endorsed or recommended by the university but are provided as a resource only.
 Because every student has their own unique set of health needs and financial requirements, it is recommended that students do a search on - line for insurance companies who best meet their needs.
 For US students, please register with Cover California.
 If you do not have health insurance, here are some suggested insurance companies that may be of in terest: